Feeling Impure Despite Sadhana, Satsang, Seva? Practical, Dharmic Steps to Inner Purity

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-What practices help cultivate inner purity?
+What practices does the post recommend for cultivating inner purity?

-What indicators show progress in inner purification?
+What signs show real progress in spiritual practice?